snowfire/Beautymail/README.md

 ### Start using Beautymail

-Congratulations, you can know start using bBautmail in Lumen.
+Congratulations, you can know start using Beautymail in Lumen.
 See: [Send your first Beauty mail](#send-your-first-beauty-mail) on what to do next.